baku4/lt-fm-index/README.md

 let loaded = LtFmIndex::load_from(&buffer[..]).unwrap();
 assert_eq!(lt_fm_index, loaded);
 ```

+### Features
+- `fastbwt`: This feature can accelerate the indexing, but needs `cmake` to build `libdivsufsort` and cannot be built as WASM.
+- `async-io`: This feature enables asynchronous I/O operations using Tokio for saving and loading the index.
+It adds support for async methods like `async_save_to` and `async_load_from` which can be used in asynchronous contexts.

 ## Repository
 [https://github.com/baku4/lt-fm-index](https://github.com/baku4/lt-fm-index)

 ## API Doc
 [https://docs.rs/lt-fm-index/](https://docs.rs/lt-fm-index/)

 ## Reference
 - Ferragina, P., et al. (2004).
 An Alphabet-Friendly FM-Index, Springer Berlin Heidelberg: 150-160.
 - Anderson, T. and T. J. Wheeler (2021).
 An optimized FM-index library for nucleotide and amino acid search, Cold Spring Harbor Laboratory.